 Remember, there are very strict time limits for making claims in the tribunal and these can be as short as 3 months, so you should seek legal advice as soon as possible.

-If you have been suffering bullying and harassment at work and would like to speak to one of our specialist solicitors for further advice, either please contact Rosa Brennan by email or telephone 01689 887872.
+If you have been suffering bullying and harassment at work and would like to speak to one of our specialist solicitors for further advice, either please contact Judith Curran by email or telephone 01689 887872.